 (4) Regulations made for the purposes of this section may, in relation to persons who have been convicted of prescribed alcohol offences, make any provision of a kind referred to in section 4.

-[Section 5A inserted by No. 2 of 2015 s.
+[Section 5A inserted: No. 2 of 2015 s.
 17.]

 5. CEO’s licensing functions